Top 10 Things to Do In Litchfield

 2. Have breakfast at this homegrown American bakery

-Grabbing breakfast at Jubelt's Bakery & Restaurant is one of the top 10 things to do in Litchfield.In May of 1922, brothers Paul, Fred and Albert Jubelt bought a bakery in the coal mining community of Mt.
+In May of 1922, brothers Paul, Fred and Albert Jubelt bought a bakery in the coal mining community of Mt.
 Olive, just south of Litchfield.
 Back then, bread was by far the most important product of the bakery.
-Jubelt’s Bakery & Restaurant has changed direction many times over the past 100 years.
+Jubelt’s Restaurant and Bakery has changed direction many times over the past 100 years.
 The family opened the present location in 1982 and you can now enjoy traditional bakery items along with sandwiches, salads, omelets, burgers, waffles and other classic American fare.
-Don’t forget to grab a fresh cup of joe and try their bestselling Tea Cookie while you’re there.
+Don’t forget to grab a fresh cup of joe and try their bestselling tea cookie while you’re there.

-3. Walk Shoal Creek Conservation Area.
+3. Visit the Henry Eilers Shoal Creek Conservation Area

-Shoal Creek Conservation area is one of the top 10 things to do in Litchfield.Shoal Creek Conservation Area offers 266 acres of woodland trails, prairie barrens, deep ravines and ridge-tops for exploration.
-Make sure to pack your binoculars to get the best view of the over 700 plant species, 70 kinds of butterflies and 74 species of birds that call Shoal Creek home.
+Henry Eilers Shoal Creek Conservation Area offers 266 acres of woodland trails, prairie barrens, deep ravines and ridge tops for exploration.
+Bring your binoculars to get the best view of the over 700 plant species, 70 kinds of butterflies and 74 species of birds that call Shoal Creek home.
 If you are looking for a hike that is a little more taxing, try the Route 66 Hike & Bike Trail.

-4. Visit the Litchfield Museum & Route 66 Welcome Center.
+4. Visit the Litchfield Museum & Route 66 Welcome Center

-5. Boat, Fish or Swim at Lake Lou Yaeger.
+5. Boat, fish or swim at Lake Lou Yaeger

 Affectionately known as The Lou, Lake Lou Yaeger is 1400-acres of aquatic fun!
 Go boating, fishing, swimming and water skiing on the lake, or simply enjoy a walk along the quiet shoreline.

-6. Grab a Piece of Pie at the Ariston Café.
+6. Grab a piece of pie at the Ariston Café

 Stop for a bite at Ariston Café, the oldest continuously operated restaurant along Route 66.
 You’ll find all your Midwestern favorites along with a few Greek touches – a nod to the café’s founder, Pete Adam, a Greek immigrant.
 The one thing not to miss?
 Ariston’s iconic giant dessert tray!
 Diets beware.

-7. Attend a Litchfield Pickers Market and Visit the Shops in Downtown Litchfield.
+7. Attend a Litchfield Pickers Market and visit the shops in downtown Litchfield

-The Litchfield Picker's Market is one of the top 10 things to do in Litchfield.Held every second Sunday May through October, the Litchfield Picker’s Market is a juried, open-air market specializing in pre-1985 vintage, antique and collectible items.
-The largest open-air market in the region, the Litchfield Picker’s Market has a little something for everyone.
+Held every second Sunday May through October, the Litchfield Picker’s Market is a juried, open-air market specializing in pre-1985 vintage, antique and collectible items.
+The largest open-air market in the region, it has a little something for everyone.
 With plenty of food and live entertainment to enjoy while browsing the booths, you are sure to have a great day in downtown Litchfield.

 Downtown Litchfield is also home to an eclectic mix of boutiques, resale and antique shops.
 Pick up everything from local homewares to clothing, jewelry, art and accessories.

 Historic Walton Park is a great place for a picnic, a round of catch, a walk or anything else you like to get up to outdoors.
 Featuring baseball fields, an archery range, a bandstand and a lake, Walton Park is perfect for a day of family fun.
-Keep your eyes open for the Native American sculpture near the pavilion!
+Keep your eyes open for the Native American sculpture near the pavilion.

 10. Explore the Route 66 Hike & Bike Trail.

-Three mountain bikers looking over the lake from the Route 66 Hike & Bike TrailIf you crave exploration, check out the Route 66 Hike & Bike Trail at Lake Lou Yaeger.
+If you crave exploration, check out the Route 66 Hike & Bike Trail at Lake Lou Yaeger.
 This trail is great for those who enjoy hiking or mountain biking.
-At over 6.6 miles this trail is accessible from any picnic area or playground.
-Make your trip as long or as short as you want.
-Remember to bring water, good walking shoes, and your camera!
+At over 6.6 miles, this trail is accessible from any picnic area or playground.
+Make your trip as long or as short as you like.
+Remember to bring water, good walking shoes and your camera.

 Check out our other trip ideas: